Fridah-Alwanga/Personal-gallery/README.md

 ## Install dependancies
-Install dependancies that will create an environment for the app to run <code>pip install -r requirements.txt<code>
+Install dependancies that will create an environment for the app to run <code>pip install -r requirements.txt</code>